Polarbeargo/RoboND-Kinematics-Project/writeup_template.md

 ## Project: Kinematics Pick & Place
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---
+![][image6]

+* This project is working with a simulation of Kuka KR210 to pick up cans from a shelf and then put them in a dropbox.

 **Steps to complete the project:**

 1. Set up your ROS Workspace.
 2. Download or clone the [project repository](https://github.com/udacity/RoboND-Kinematics-Project) into the ***src*** directory of your ROS Workspace.